cypress-io/cypress-documentation/content/api/commands/intercept.md

 - can intercept all types of network requests including Fetch API, page loads, XMLHttpRequests, resource loads, etc.
 - does not require calling [cy.server()](/api/commands/server) before use - in fact, `cy.server()` does not influence `cy.intercept()` at all.
 - does not have method set to `GET` by default, but intercepts `*` methods.
-- uses plain substring match, or RegExp, or [minimatc](/api/utilities/minimatch) to match URL.
-- Currently, cannot override previously-defined responses: see [#9302](https://github.com/cypress-io/cypress/issues/9302) and [Cypress intercept problems blog](https://glebbahmutov.com/blog/cypress-intercept-problems/#no-overwriting-interceptors) for more information.
-Overriding responses will be added in a future release.

 ## Usage